 - 1st the number so far cited as %age of GDP has lots of questions marks as the datasets used to deduce the number has inherent structural problems.

 - 2nd the number which appears as a %age of GDP is representative of the size of the sector, may assume relevance from a broader policy perspective but may not have much application to trade practitioners.

 - 3rd, the number certainly is not to be seen as representative of the transactional costs.
-Transactional cost would vary from segment to segment, from industry to Industry and from company to company.
+The transactional cost would vary from segment to segment, from industry to industry, and from company to company.

-- 5th, a bigger number for Logistics cost as a % age of GDP is generally seen as an opportunity by the investors community largely with the perception that transactional costs exists at this level and can be brought down substantially.
-However, the opportunity is with respect to the size of the sector and exists in business models or macro infrastructural platform and not in transactions!
+- 5th, a bigger number for Logistics costs as a % age of GDP is generally seen as an opportunity by the investor’s community largely with the perception that transactional costs exist at this level and can be brought down substantially.
+However, the opportunity is with respect to the size of the sector and exists in business models or macro infrastructural platforms and not in transactions!

-Watch out this section for more on Logistics Cost and its various dimensions!Mansingh Jaswal is Founder Director & Chief Executive Officer of Genex Logistics (Genex LogiSolutions Pvt.
-Ltd.), having a professional experience of over 17 years in Supply Chain, Logistics, Transportation and International Freight and a Strategic Management Research Scholar at Management Development Institute (MDI).
+Watch out for this section for more on Logistics Cost and its various dimensions!Mansingh Jaswal is the Founder Director & Chief Executive Officer of Genex Logistics (Genex LogiSolutions Pvt.
+Ltd.), having a professional experience of over 17 years in Supply Chain, Logistics, Transportation, and International Freight and a Strategic Management Research Scholar at Management Development Institute (MDI).
 He can be reached at email@example.com or contacted at +91981040443